tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 I walked slowly up, next to the effigy until we stood side by side.

 The old woman turned toward the shrine where a wooden plaque stood at the table.
 On it were three character words that I couldn't read.
-And she began to speak, the kid behind us translated in suit.
+And she began to speak, the kid behind us translated en suite.

 "Dear daughter.
 Mother is glad that you're finally being wed off.
 Though Mother will miss you as a girl.
-I am so glad of the woman that you have become.
+But I am so glad of the woman that you have become.
 I am so proud of you.
 Please, continue to make me proud."
 She sighed.
 "When you were born I was so happy.
 Even if you only lived for a few short minutes.
 And I am sorry that the fates have been cruel to you.
 But I am thankful that they at least showed mercy enough to give you a husband.
 Take care my sweet girl."

-"We love you," the father finished.
+"I am sorry that I couldn't have watched you grow up.
+I am sorry that I couldn't say that I am sorry to you when you did, so that I can apologize for waiting too long to have you, when we could have enjoyed you all this time.
+We love you," the father finished.

 The old couple hands me a bowl.
 Inside are small boba looking balls swimming in a clear soup.